ChilliCream/graphql-platform/website/src/docs/hotchocolate/get-started.md

 # Step 2: Create a GraphQL schema

-Next we want to create a GraphQL schema.
-The GraphQL schema defines how we expose data to our consumer.
-In order to define the schema open your favorite C# editor and let us get started.
+Next, we want to create a GraphQL schema.
+The GraphQL schema defines how we expose data to our consumers.
+To define the schema, open your favorite C# editor and let us get started.

 1. Add a new class `Author`.